 “(This trial) is the first time anyone has combined an oncolytic virus with a checkpoint inhibitor for this specific disease,” Dr. Jaderberg said.

-Earlier in 2020, Keytruda received limited approval from the U.S. Food and Drug Administration (FDA) for mesothelioma.
-A few weeks ago, the FDA approved an immunotherapy combination (Opdivo and Yervoy) for first-line pleural mesothelioma treatment.
+In September 2024, Keytruda was approved by the U.S. Food and Drug Administration (FDA) for unresectable, malignant pleural mesothelioma.
+In 2020, the FDA approved an immunotherapy combination (Opdivo and Yervoy) for pleural mesothelioma.

 Mesothelioma clinical trials using ONCOS-102 have been successful, especially when compared with chemotherapy.
 Patients often experience improved survival and better disease control thanks to the experimental therapy.
 Targovax concluded the most recent trial in June, and ONCOS-102 is credited for a: